-Heaney's poems have often been allegorical.
-Like Derek Walcott, and a numer of other diverse contemporary writers, ranging from Amiri Baraka to Joseph Brodsky and Gloria Naylor, he has drawn on the Divine Comedy of Dante.
+Heaney's poems had often an allegorical dimension.
+Like Derek Walcott, and a numer of other diverse contemporary writers, ranging from Amiri Baraka to Joseph Brodsky and Gloria Naylor, he drew on the Divine Comedy of Dante.
 Heaney's interest in Dante dates from the 1970s; his poetry, in the context of Ireland's tragedy, has been referred as a "poetry from hell".
 Heaney once said that his reading of Dante "coincided with a desire to come to the whole subject of Northern Ireland by some other route."
 In his Nobel lecture in 1995 Heaney defended poetry "as the ship and the anchor" of our spirit within an ocean of violent, divisive world politics.

 "You have won renown: you are known to all men